lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Domain Authenticator

-The domain authenticator has a private key and corresponding public key PK_DA used to authenticate to the device.
+The domain authenticator has a private key and corresponding public key PK_A used to authenticate to the device.

 The domain authenticator needs to be able to locate the AAA server of the device for which the Loc_S is expected to be sufficient.
 The communication between domain authenticator and AAA server is mutually authenticated and protected.
 Authentication credentials used with the AAA server is out of scope.
 How this communication is established and secured (typically TLS) is out of scope.